Maruthamalai Temple in Coimbatore – A Divine Abode of Lord Murugan

 Best Time to Visit Maruthamalai Temple

-🌤 Winter (November – February): The weather is pleasant and ideal for temple visits.
+🌤 Winter (November – February) The weather is pleasant ideal for temple visits.

 Nearby Attractions